“There isn’t anyone you couldn’t love once you’ve heard their story.”

 I’m obsessed with stories.
 I can easily become obsessed with yours.

-I am a member of the Editorial Freelancers Association.
+I’m a member of the Editorial Freelancers Association (EFA).

-I am a member of the Freelance Editors Chapter of the League of Utah Writers.
+I’m a member of the Freelance Editors Chapter of the League of Utah Writers, and I currently volunteer as the chapter’s treasurer.

 My style guide of choice is the Chicago Manual of Style, 18th Edition.

-I have over six years of study and practice in grammar, proofreading, editing, literary analysis, and story craft.
+I have over three years of study and practice in grammar, proofreading, editing, literary analysis, and story craft.

 I have over four years of experience critiquing, proofreading, and editing novels, short stories, memoirs, opinion pieces, and academic works.